1th Generation Zengoro Eiraku Hozen (1795-1855)Tea Bowl (Chawan) for Tea Ceremony.

 Treasures of Old Times

-Skillfully decorated with gold however it seems it is not a repair but a decoration of unglazed areas.
+Skillfully decorated with gold however it is not a repair but a decoration of unglazed areas.

 Karatsu ware is one of most desired pottery type in Japan based in Karatsu, Saga Prefecture since 15th century.